The Complete Graduate Resource

 Taking Stock of Your Essential Skills

 What essential attributes do employers, graduate schools, and society want from you as a college graduate and productive citizen?
-The essential attributes fall into two skill categories:
+The essential attributes fall into two skill categories (Consult: National Association of Colleges and Employers 2016 for more information)

 I. Specific Skills: Evidence of Expertise in Your College Major